-AO1 Investigate Develop their ideas through investigations informed by contextual and other sources, demonstrating analytical and cultural understanding.
+ACs.
+Investigate Develop their ideas through investigations informed by contextual and other sources, demonstrating analytical and cultural understanding.
 AO2 Refine Refine their ideas through experimenting and selecting appropriate resources, media, materials, techniques and processes.
 AO3 Record Record ideas, observations and insights relevant to their intentions in visual and/or other forms.
-Ao4 Present Present Present a personal, informed and meaningful response demonstrating analytical and critical understanding, realising intentions and making connections between visual or other elements.
+Abs.
+Present Present a personal, informed and meaningful response demonstrating analytical and critical understanding, realising intentions and making connections between visual or other elements.
 Extending A confident and highly developed ability to demonstrate analytical and cultural understanding Learn from taking creative risks in order to develop ideas.
 A highly developed ability to thoughtfully refine artwork with skillful and effective use of artist materials.
 This should in most cases result in elements of realism.
 Confidently combine materials, processes and the formal elements when producing art work.
 A highly developed ability to skillfully and creatively record ideas through accomplished drawing and writing.
 Analyse and comment on your own and other's work.
 Identify how beliefs, values and meanings are expressed and shared.
-A highly developed ability to present an imaginative, creative and inspired final outcome showing strong connections to the theme.
+A highly developed ability to present an imaginative, creative and inspired final outcome showing strong connections to the thems.
 Explain how and why your understanding of artists' work affects your own ideas, values and practice.
 Applying A consistent ability to demonstrate analytical understanding of an artwork.
 Show independence and creativity when exploring ideas and experimenting with techniques.
 A consistent ability to use artist materials to purposefully achieve effective outcomes.
 This could result in elements of realism.
 Apply technical knowledge and skills to the work to develop the work that is being producing.
 A consistent ability to creatively record ideas with skillful drawing and clear and coherent writing.
 Interpret and explain how ideas and meanings are conveyed by artists.
 Recognise the varied characteristics of different historical, social and cultural contexts.
 A consistent ability to present a final outcome which makes clear connections with the theme.
 Evaluate your own work and that of others, using critical understanding to develop your own views and artist practice.
 Developing A moderate ability to describe an artwork and how it may inspire a future artwork.
 Creatively explore, experiment and respond to ideas.
 Select information and resources to develop work.
 Consider the context and purpose of artworks.
 A moderate ability to apply artist materials with appropriate skill.
 Develop and use artistic skills to manipulate the qualities of the materials you are using.
 A moderate ability to record ideas through clear writing and drawing skills.
 Consider and discuss the ideas, methods and approaches used by artists.
 A moderate ability to present a final outcome which shows good understanding of the materials used as well as the theme.
 Evaluate your own work and that of others, reflecting upon your own view of its' purpose and meaning.
-Foundation 1 Some ability to describe the formal elements of art in an artwork.
+Foundation Some ability to describe the formal elements of art in an artwork.
 Explore and experiment with a variety of ideas using the formal elements of art.
-Some ability to apply artist materials in a suitable manner.
-Investigate and develop a range of practical skills to suit the work you are producing.
 Some ability to explain ideas through basic writing and drawing skills.
 Compare and comment on different ideas and methods used.
 Some ability to present a final outcome with attempts of technical skill.
 Discuss your own work and the work of others and consider how ideas, skills and processes can be improved.